tedkotz/rpglog/DnD-campaign-notes-2021.md

 #### 2022-07-14
 The party found a source on mandrake root from a local bartender and brewer, Boran Theus.

 He works a a bar called the Astral Star.
-The wall behind the bar at the astal Star is a giant tear in reality to the swirling other worldly depths of the Astral plane.
+The wall behind the bar at the Astral Star is a giant tear in reality to the swirling other worldly depths of the Astral plane.

 Boran said that the mandrake root they need could be gotten for 10000sp.
 The party does not have that kind of money or barter.